jphui/Markov-Chains/README.md

 All *...Tester.java* files contain modularized self-written and provided test cases to test each step of the development process.

-*MarkovChainTester.java* and *FinalOutput.java* contain code to produce output which can then be qualitatively judged on the basis of randomness, syntactic correctness, and cohesiveness.
+*MarkovChainTester.java* contains code to produce output which can then be qualitatively judged on the basis of randomness, syntactic correctness, and cohesiveness.

 **=== Description of Relevant Files ===**